 The air fryer promises to make crispy chicken wings easy and healthy, and you can coat them with all kinds of flavors, but this spicy-sweet honey-Sriracha sauce is especially appealing.
 Get the Air Fryer Sriracha-Honey Chicken Wings recipe.

-You can make both this juicy steak and oil-free fries to go with it in the air fryer, though not at the same time.
+You can make both this juicy steak and oil-free fries to go with it in the air fryer, though not at the same time (and not if you’re keto).
 Sub in air fryer sweet potato fries on the side if you prefer.
 Get the Air Fryer Coffee and Chili Rubbed Rib-Eye Steak and French Fries recipe.

 Bring the state fair into your home kitchen and make fried pickles!
 (You can also make more universally appealing and reasonably healthy potato chips in the air fryer if you like.)
 These are coated in dill-parmesan breadcrumbs, so they’re really rather fancy, as frickles go.
 Get the Air Fryer Parmesan Dill Fried Pickle Chips recipe.